 Theme Music Power-Up: When Reyf finally figures out Garr's plan, for the first time since the launch sequence, we get a piece of upbeat music.

 This Cannot Be!: Upon being told of the pillaging and destruction of the Alcawell Station, Reyf utters a single word: "Inconceivable!"

 Traveling at the Speed of Plot: We're not exactly sure where the Fitzgerald is when Reyf decides to visit Earth.
 But we can assume it's someplace decently close to Deep Space Nine, since the Beta Reticuli system is said to have been only two hours away from there at the ship's maximum speed.
-Canon tells us that it takes a while to get from Deep Space Nine to Earth, and yet the Fitzgerald seems to magically just show up there with little or no time having passed.
+Canon tells us that it takes a while to get from Deep Space Nine to Earth, and yet the Fitzgerald seems to just show up there with little or no time having passed.

 Two Lines, No Waiting: For most of the film, there are three storylines going; Reyf trying to figure out what Garr is doing; the crew trying to figure out what Reyf isn't telling them; and Garr's sinister plan.

 Also, original plans mentioned the ISS Voyager to face off against a Borg ship like the Borg fortress from the TNG episode "Descent."

 They also reference a Sovereign-class USS F. Scott Fitzgerald